SUMSarizer/SUMSarizer/README.md

 First clone this repository.

-**TODO: note about secrets.txt and the .env file**
+Then, add a file `.vault_pass.txt` to the root of the repo with the Vault password in it (contact the maintainer to get this password).

-Then, provision and start WATT in a virtual machine using:
+Then, provision and start the virtual machine using:

     vagrant up